fongc123/notes/Image Processing/Image Segmentation.md

 The example below shows a text image corrupted by spot shading (left), the resultant image after [[#Otsu's Method|Otsu's thresholding]] (middle), and the resultant image after thresholding with moving averages (right).

 ![[image-processing-moving-averages.png|600]]

+# Region Segmentation
+In <span style = "color:lightblue">region segmentation</span>, the image is segmented into sub-regions with various methods.

+## Region Growing
+Segmentation by <span style = "color:lightblue">region growing</span> grows pixels or sub-regions into larger regions based on a pre-defined criterion for growth.